 Payment of distributable income is made annually within five months of the financial year-end.
+The fund may distribute interim dividends at the discretion of the management company.

-11°CHARACTERISTICS OF THE UNITS
+10°CHARACTERISTICS OF THE UNITS

 EUR units are denominated in euro.
 Thousandths of units may be issued.
-USD units are denominated in US Dollars.
-Thousandths of units may be issued.
-Hedged units are hedged against currency risk.